timoalho/VQCDThermo/README.md

 A Mathematica package for computing thermodynamics (and more) in holographic Veneziano QCD.
 See [arXiv:1112.1261](http://arXiv.org/abs/1112.1261), [arXiv 1210.4516](http://arxiv.org/abs/1210.4516) and especially [arXiv 1312.5199](http://arxiv.org/abs/1312.5199) for background on VQCD and the type of computations this package does.

-Critical bugfix on 22.5.2014
+Critical bugfix on May 22nd 2014
 -------------------

-On the version that was public before 22.5.2014, there was a mistake in the equations of motion, which lead to incorrect results when both &tau; and &ntilde; are non-zero.
+On the version that was public before May 22nd 2014, there was a mistake in the equations of motion, which lead to incorrect results when both &tau; and &ntilde; are non-zero.
 The errors are proportional to &ntilde;<sup>2</sup>&tau;<sup>2</sup>.
 Therefore any computations made at finite &mu; in the chirally broken phase with this code are wrong, and should be redone with the new release.

 We apologize for the inconvenience.